Email FacebookTwitterMenu burgerClose thin

 Certified Estate Planner (CEP) is offered by the National Institute of Certified Estate Planners.
 Earning one of these requires paying $1,695, completing an estate planning educational curriculum and passing a qualifying exam.

-Accredited Estate Planner (AEP) certificate holders are overseen by the National Association of Estate Planners & Councils.
+Accredited Estate Planner (AEP) certificate holders are overseen by the National Association of Estate Planners & Councils (NAEPC).
 Qualifying requires an existing professional financial license such as Certified Public Accountant or Certified Financial Planner, plus five years of experience in estate planning or a related field and three letters of recommendations from clients.
-Applicants also must have competed 30 hours of continuing education during the previous two years and pay a $1,850 fee.
+While the NAEPC charges $350 for the credential, plus $175 in first-year dues, those who do not have 15 years of professional experience must complete two graduate courses in estate planning from The American College of Financial Services or from a separate master’s or doctor degree program.
+Tuition for the program offered through The American College of Financial Services states at $1,995 per course.

 Certified Trust and Financial Advisor (CTFA) is awarded by the American Bankers Association.
 CTFA holders have to demonstrate a combination of education and professional experience that varies according to the number of years they have been active in the industry.
-They also have to pass a test and agree to follow a code of ethics.
-The annual fee for the CFTA is $275.
+They also have to pass an exam and agree to follow a code of ethics.
+The cost of the certification is $775.

 Bottom Line